Acupuncture Belmont

 • Asthma

 The Pinch of Prevention conducts a thorough evaluation to determine if the patient is suitable for the treatment.
 A course of needling is sometimes complemented by a flexibility program, as well as hands-on treatment, as required.
-It has become more popular to combine Acupuncture with the physiotherapy treatment.
-Our team at A Pinch Of Prevention uses Acupuncture in its evidence-based treatment of acute and chronic pain, sports injuries, and musculoskeletal injuries.
+Acupuncture has become increasingly common to be used in conjunction with a physiotherapy treatment regime.
+Our team at A Pinch of Prevention uses Acupuncture for Belmont residents as an evidence-based form of treatment for acute and chronic pain, musculoskeletal injuries or sports injuries.

 What is the Acupuncture Evidence Project?